 Like with its pasteurized counterpart, remember to keep the jar sealed tightly after breaking the seal.

 No matter if pickles are pasteurized or not, always try to keep all the veggies submerged in the brine.
 The portion exposed to air will dry out, change in color and taste over time, and you definitely don’t want that.
+The same applies to pickled onions.

 How Long Do Pickles Last